gsa-oes/office-of-evaluation-sciences/_work/2-portfolios.md

 ## Overview
-Our portfolio has spanned areas such as retirement security, reducing the cost of government operations, improving public health outcomes, and increasing educational opportunity
+Our portfolio has spanned areas such as retirement security, reducing the cost of government operations, improving public health outcomes, and increasing educational opportunity.

 <div class="margin-top-4">
   <div class="grid-row grid-gap">